rohitsupekar/self-docker-k8s/readme.md

 - images are tagged, one version can have multiple tags
 - downloading an image: `docker pull <image-name:version-tag>`
 - best practice: specify the exact version upto the minor/patch version release
+- `alpine` images are lightweight linux images as compared to their debian counterparts

+### Image layers

+- Images are designed using the "union file system", they comprise of multiple layers
+- `docker history <image-name>` can list all the different layers of the image
+- Example: we start with a base ubuntu image, then through apt-get command in the Dockerfile, we install something.
+That's another layer.
+Then we set Env variables, that's another layer.
+So this overall image comprises of 3 layers.
+- Layer data is stored on the file system, and need not be re-downloaded.
+That is, two images with some common layers share a single copy of those layers.
+- `docker inspect <image-name>` gives metadata of the image in the form of a json

+### Image tags

+- Tag: isn't much of a version or a branch.
+We can think of it as a tag on github repos.
+- The same image can have multiple tags
+- Tagging an image: `docker image tag <old-image:tab> <new-image:tag>` (the tag is optional)
+- To push an image to docker hub, `docker image push` [login to docker using `docker login` before that]